dustykeyboard1/StreamModeling2024/README.md

 # 🖇️ INSTALLATION STEPS 🖇️
 - Open your terminal on your operating system
 - Clone the repository into you're desired location.
+- In your terminal execute the command: `pip install requirements.txt`
+  - You should see the packages being installed
 - Change directory into the Python Folder

 # 🧪DATA PREPARATION🧪: